 More and more businesses are turning to social media channels, including Twitter and Facebook, to attract sales, engage with customers and build brand awareness.
-However what businesses must remember is that by signing up to these networks you are making a commitment to be social, to interact and to engage.
 You will need time and effort, in addition to a strategy and a plan, to successfully achieve your end goal.

-Here are some tips to help make your social network work for you.
+Here are some tips to help make your social media work for you.

 1. Choose your platform wisely

 Before setting up a profile you should research the platform.
 Spend time finding out: who is using it; why they are using it; and how they are using it.
-You could have a presence on a single social network or multiple social networks.
-Your decision should always be based on some form of research.
-See social media platforms.
+You don’t need to use every social media platform. choose platforms that are in-line with your marketing goals and target audience.

 2. Plan, plan, plan

 Develop a plan for how you intend to use social media.
 This should include who will be responsible for managing the platform.
-Will this be one individual within your business or a team of people?
+Will this be one person or a team of people?
 Think about how often you will post content and what type of information you will share.

 3. Measure performance